igor-makarov/xcake/docs/Cakefile.md

 We can apply a particular shared setting across all of our configurations.
 Xcake provides a simply way of doing this via an "all" configuration.

+This will return an array of all of the currently declared configurations.

 ```ruby
 all_configurations.each { |c| c.supported_devices = :iphone_only }
 ```